Flow / Admins / Developers

 Data elements include Create, Update, Get, or Delete records.

-Essentially, any time you want to edit a record in the Salesforce database, you’ll need to use one of these Data elements.
+Any time you want to edit a record in the Salesforce database, you’ll need to use one of these Data elements.
 These will also dynamically display depending on the type of Flow you’re running.
-If you’re running a ‘before triggered’ Flow, you’ll only be able to use ‘Get’, for example.
+If you’re running a ‘before triggered’ (Fast Field Updates) Record-Triggered Flow, you’ll only be able to use ‘Get’ and ‘Update’, for example.

 How Do You Call a Flow in Salesforce?

-To ‘call’ a Flow means that something happens in order to kickstart the Flow process.
-This could be a Salesforce record change, from another process in Apex/Process Builder, or automated on a recurring schedule.
+To ‘call’ a Flow means that something happens to trigger the Flow to run.
+This could be a Salesforce record change, triggered by another process in Apex, called as a Subflow from another Flow, or automated on a recurring schedule.

 When you create a new Flow, you’re prompted to select the type of Flow you wish to create.

-• A Schedule-Triggered Flow runs automatically to a recurring schedule.
+• A Schedule-Triggered Flow runs automatically on a recurring schedule.
 This is handy for tasks that need to be performed daily on a set of records, or to handle jobs that run frequently.

-• Autolaunched Flows are called through Apex, Process Builder, or another Flow.
+• Autolaunched Flows are called through Apex or another Flow.
 They can be used to perform actions automatically behind the scenes.
+Examples of these are Flows that contain a series of actions that will be performed across multiple Flows, or Flows that can be called from a Screen Flow’s Action Buttons or Screen Actions.

-• Record-Triggered Flows begin when a record is created or updated, very similar to Process Builder (more on this later).
+• Record-Triggered Flows begin when a record is created, updated, or deleted, very similar to an Apex Trigger (more on this later).

 • Platform Event-Triggered Flows are called when a platform event is received, similar to an Autolaunched Flow.